WHYAMERICASUCKS.COM

 In June 2025, the Port adopted Resolution 2025-19 authorizing an intergovernmental agreement with Clatskanie Fire District.
 The Port's public page does not spell out every operational term on its own, but the existence of the agreement is still telling.

-It shows emergency capacity at Port Westward is not assumed to be automatic.
-It is something public institutions are actively arranging and formalizing.
+Emergency capacity at Port Westward is not assumed to be automatic.
+Public institutions are actively arranging and formalizing it.

 More Stories